mclabs15/extendedMC-node/readme.md

         <CMD>phead Steve</CMD>

+Note: for non-player entities with a CustomName tag, savedata, loaddata, and phead are unnecessary to obtain a skull with that name.
+Instead, use the buildjsonentity command to create a variable, which can be used with a repeat/give command.

 ###repeat
 Usage: repeat [count] [command]

 This command will repeat the specified command for as many times as specified.
 The string "[i]" will be replaced with the current iteration of the loop (0-indexed).
 There can also be math operations in the command to be run, wrapped in \<MATH> and \</MATH>.
 Math operations use javascript math functions, so "sin()" can be used with "Math.sin()".
+Math brackets can be used to return non-math values as well, and can be used with strings and other functions.
+Math brackets can currently be used in the commands:

+* repeat
+* setvar
+* (more soon probably)

 Example:

         <CMD>repeat 100 execute @p ~ ~ ~ summon ArmorStand ~<MATH>Math.sin([i]*Math.PI*2/100)*10</MATH> ~ ~<MATH>Math.cos([i]*Math.PI*2/100)*10</MATH> {NoGravity:1,CustomName:ring}</CMD>

 The above command will spawn 100 armorstands in a ring around the player with a radius of ~10 blocks.

+###Variables

+Variables can be created of any JS data type (int, floating point, string, array, object, etc) with certain commands.
+These can be modified and used in commands.
+Variables can be accessed in \<MATH> brackets with "Vars.VARIABLENAME".

+###buildjsonentity
+Usage: buildjsonentity [selector] [var]

+This command will create a JSON object variable containing the NBT data of an entity selected with [selector].
+This variable will be named by the [var] argument.

+Example:

+        <CMD>buildjsonentity @e[type=Pig,c=1] pigdata</CMD>
+        //creates a variable called 'pigdata' with the NBT of the nearest pig entity

+###buildjsonblock
+Usage: buildjsonblock [x] [y] [z] [var]

+Works like buildjsonentity, but saves the tile entity NBT of the specified block coordinates.

+###setvar
+Usage: setvar [var] [value]

+Sets the value of variable [var] to [value], or creates the variable and assigns the value if it does not exist. \<MATH> brackets can be optionally used in the place of [value].

+Examples:

+        <CMD>setvar test1 "blah"</CMD> //creates var test1, and gives it the string value "blah".
+        <CMD>setvar count 1</CMD> //creates var count, and gives it the int value 1.
+        <CMD>setvar count <MATH>Math.cos(Vars.count)</MATH></CMD> //sets the variable count to the cosine(rad) of itself.

+###Using variables in commands

+        <CMD>repeat 1 give PLAYER <MATH>Vars.itemname</MATH></CMD> //gives PLAYER one item with an id equal to the string stored in the variable "itemname".

+        <CMD>repeat 1 entitydata @e[type=Pig] <MATH>JSON.stringify(Vars.pigdata).noquotes()</MATH></CMD> //sets all pigs' NBT to the NBT stored in the pigdata variable.
+The stringify function turns it into a string, and noquotes is a custom function to remove some quotation marks that cause errors.

+        <CMD>repeat 1 entitydata @e[type=Pig] {CustomName:<MATH>JSON.stringify(Vars.pigdata.CustomName).noquotes()</MATH>}</CMD> //sets all pigs' NBT to the CustomName tag of the pigdata json variable.